 If you think that in your 30s and 40s, you don’t need an insurance plan, you’re wrong.
 I mean I know you know you’re wrong but do you know you’re wrong? – This line does make sense!

-If there’s one thing Covid-19 has taught us is that you can’t predict what might happen when and an insurance policy to take care of you is as essential as drinking water (if not more).
+If there’s one thing COVID-19 has taught us is that you can’t predict what might happen when and an insurance policy to take care of you is as essential as drinking water (if not more).

 There are two types of insurance you need to make to secure your and your loved one future.
-The first one is Health Insurance to take good care of your health and the second one is Life Insurance to take care of your loved ones, especially if you’re the sole bread owner of your family.
+The first one is Health Insurance to take good care of your health and the second one is Life Insurance to take care of your loved ones, especially if you’re the sole breadwinner of your family.

-To spend money on an item, you need to pay through your wallet or phone right!
+To spend money on an item, you need to pay through your wallet or phone right?
 Today, spending has become such a normal thing to do that we swipe our cards without even thinking why we bought that item.

 Did we need it?
 Or did we just buy it because we were passing through the store?
 Or because a friend recommended that you try that item?